 A severe or painful infection (abscess) will affect our ability to provide care to you.
 If you think you have an abscess, see a dentist or your primary care provider.
 If you cannot reach a dentist, go to a hospital’s emergency department for evaluation, especially if you feel sick.

 Who will be performing the dental services or cleanings?

 The IndianaMoM project is an outreach program of the Indiana Dental Association and the primary care providers are licensed dentists, hygienists and dental assistants.
 Some care may be provided by dental students from the Indiana University School of Dentistry.
 Whenever students are providing care, either teaching professors from the School of Dentistry or a designated adjunct professor supervises them.
 Students are allowed to perform only those procedures for which they have been previously qualified to perform.

 Can you explain the process for receiving partials?

 Lab Process: We do not create dentures.
-Our lab volunteers can only create partials for front teeth.
+Our lab volunteers can create partials for front teeth only.
 This is a two-day process.
-You must attend Friday morning to be screened through Triage and Radiology; if it is possible to create a partial to meet your needs, our lab volunteers and volunteer dentists will take impressions to then create your partial.
-You will return early Saturday to have the partial fitted and extractions performed if necessary.
-Please understand that supplies are limited and the lab can only take a limited number of cases at each clinic.
+You must attend Friday morning to be screened through Triage and Radiology; if it is possible to create a partial to meet your needs, our lab volunteers and volunteer dentists will take impressions to create your partial.
+You will need to return early Saturday to have the partial fitted and extractions performed if necessary.
+Please understand that supplies are limited and the lab can take only a limited number of cases at each clinic.

 No pets will be allowed.
 Only ADA service animals will be permitted in the facility.
 The Americans with Disabilities Act (ADA) defines a service animal as dogs that are individually trained to do work or perform tasks for people with disabilities.
 If the animals meet this definition, they are considered service animals under the ADA regardless of whether they have been licensed or certified by a state or local government.